-International conflicts also have the potential to adversely affect AltaGas' business, operations and results.
-For example, in February 2022, Russia sent troops into pro-Russian separatist regions in Ukraine.
-Ongoing military tension between Russia and Ukraine have the potential to threaten supply of oil and gas from the region and demand from other European countries as well as the possibility that other nations will impose certain tariffs and restrictions on oil from Russia.
-In addition, conflict and political uncertainty continues to progress in the Middle East, including the ongoing military conflict in Israel, the West Bank and Gaza Strip, as well as conflicts in other countries in the Middle East.
-While AltaGas' operations have not been, and are unlikely to be, directly impacted by them, the current conflicts between Ukraine and Russia and the Middle East, and the international response to them has, and may continue to have, potential wide-ranging consequences for global market volatility and economic conditions, including energy and commodity prices, which may, in turn, increase inflationary pressures and interest rates.
+International conflicts, both current and future, also have the potential to adversely affect AltaGas' business, operations and results.
+AltaGas' operations have not been, and are unlikely to be, directly impacted by the current conflicts between Ukraine and Russia and in the Middle East, and the international response to them.
+However, they have, and may continue to have, potential wide-ranging consequences for global market volatility and economic conditions, including energy and commodity prices, which may, in turn, increase inflationary pressures and interest rates.
 Certain countries, including Canada and the United States, have imposed strict financial and trade sanctions against Russia, which have, and may continue to have, far-reaching effects on the global economy and energy and commodity prices.
 The short-, medium- and long-term implications of the conflicts in Ukraine and the Middle East are difficult to predict with any certainty at this time.
-There remains uncertainty relating to the potential direct and indirect impact of the conflicts on AltaGas, and they could have a material and adverse effect on AltaGas' business, financial condition and results of operations.
+There remains uncertainty relating to the potential direct and indirect impact of international conflicts on AltaGas, and they could have a material and adverse effect on AltaGas' business, financial condition and results of operations.
 Depending on the extent, duration, and severity of the conflicts, they may have the effect of heightening many of the other risks described in this AIF.